-Overview of the Program Requirements
+1.1 Overview of the FIFSW PhD Program

 The PhD program at the Factor-Inwentash Faculty of Social Work is available on a full-time basis.
-Minimum period of registration is 12 academic sessions of full-time enrolment (Fall, Winter, Summer sessions).
+Minimum period of registration is 12 academic sessions of full-time enrolment (i.e., Fall, Winter, Summer sessions).

-The program is structured to support the completion of all degree requirements within four years.
-However, if required, students can register up to a cumulative total of six years following their admission into the program to complete their degree requirements.
+The PhD program is structured to support the completion of all degree requirements within four years.
+However, students can register for up to a cumulative total of six years following their admission into the program to complete their degree requirements.

-Students have three major milestones to accomplish in the program: (1) required course work, (2) the Comprehensive Exam, and (3) the Thesis.
+Students have four major milestones to accomplish in the program: (1) required courses and seminars, (2) the comprehensive exam, (3) the thesis proposal defense, and (4) the thesis.

-PhD Program - Timeline at a Glance
+1.2 PhD Program - Timeline at a Glance